 1. Use language specific geometry libraries for creating, parsing and serializing geometries.

-3. Polygon holes (interior rings) should always be defined in clockwise winding order.
+3. Define polygon holes (interior rings) with a clockwise winding order.

-5. Geometries that cross the antimeridian should be cut along the antimeridian into two parts—one for the eastern hemisphere and one for the western hemisphere.
+5. For geometries crossing the antimeridian, cut them along the antimeridian into two parts: one for the eastern hemisphere and one for the western.

-6. Geometries that cover a pole need to be defined in a specific way to ensure correct handling.
+6. Define geometries covering a pole in a specific way for correct handling.

 Geometry vs Geography